 If staff have a concern about a child or a child makes a report to them, they will follow the safeguarding referral process.
-As in any case, if staff are in any doubt as to what to do, they should speak to the DSL/DDSL.
+Staff know that if they have any doubt about next steps, they must speak to the DSL/DDSL.
 Our behaviour policy will support any sanctions.